tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * In this demo, we will verify if there is any correlation between ice cream sales and drowning incidents.

-* We will start this demo by reading the ice cream sales and the drowning incidents data into two DataFrames and setting the `Month` column as index.
+* We will start this demo by reading the ice cream sales and the data of the drowning incident into two DataFrames and setting the `Month` column as the index.

   ![correlation_data](Images/correlation_data.png)

-* Before verify the correlation between this two variables, we will concatenate both DataFrames.
+* Before verify the correlation between these two variables, we will concatenate both DataFrames.

   ![correlation_concat_data](Images/correlation_concat_data.png)